1¹¹=1 (Power of Destiny): Background and release

 On October 30, 2018, Wanna One released a teaser video and revealed the title of its first full album, titled 1¹¹=1 (Power of Destiny).
 Between October 31 and November 4, concept photos were posted on the group's social media sites.

 On November 5, 2018, the group revealed the lead single "Spring Breeze" and the album pre-order.
 From November 6 to November 11, 2018, the group released concept photos for the Adventure and Romance versions of the album.

 The "Spring Breeze" music video teaser was posted on November 13.
 The track list was revealed on November 15.
 The "Spring Breeze" video was released on November 19 along with the album, with Billboard calling the song a "smooth dance track that leans into lilting synths and alt rock instrumentals while sprinkling in orchestral strings, horns and piano elements to craft a stirring melody".
 The Korea Times labeled the song alternative dance.
 The video shows the group performing "clean-cut, interpretive choreography" along with intercut scenes of the group hanging out.

 The album was described as having songs about the members' feelings about the group's upcoming disbandment.

 Promotion

 Wanna One hosted a comeback show on November 22, 2018, which was broadcast on Mnet, M2, the group's Facebook page and the YouTube channels of Mnet Official, Mnet KPOP and M2.
-The comeback show was be pre-recorded and showed the group's performances of old and new songs as well as a discussion of the album through making "mukbangs" and paintings.
+The comeback show was pre-recorded and showed the group's performances of old and new songs as well as a discussion of the album through making "mukbangs" and paintings.
 The band also promoted the album on South Korean music shows including The Show, Show Champion, M Countdown, Music Bank, Show!
 Music Core and Inkigayo.